LYRENTH

 is the open web?

-Lyrenth crawls and audits the open web for the signals that matter to AI agents reading it: structured data coverage, render-mode mix, heading hygiene, content density, and access friction.
-The numbers below are aggregates across our public index, refreshed every 10 minutes.
+Lyrenth crawls and audits the open web for the signals that matter to AI agents reading it: structured-data coverage, render-mode mix, heading hygiene, content density, and access friction.
+The counters below are live; the seven signal aggregates recompute about every 10 minutes.

 Indexed documents